Tanmay1798/Python_Practice/README.md

 Note:
 1. If the specified seperator does not exist, then it returns a list with the whole string as an element.
 2. The rsplit() method will raise the ValueError if a separator is an empty string ''.

+# For Join
+# A. join()
+The join() method returns a string, which is the concatenation of the string (on which it is called) with the string elements of the specified iterable as an argument.
+Returns a string.

+Syntax: str.join(iterable)

+iterable: (Required) An iterable object such as list, tuple, string, set, dict.

+The elements of an iterable must be string elements, otherwise it will raise a TypeError.
+The join() method concatenates the keys.
+If keys are not strings, then it will raise a TypeError.